Have you noticed that the more options you have, the harder it is to make a decision?

 This is an all-too-familiar case of choice overload.

 It's common to feel paralyzed when confronted with lots of options.
 And in the time it takes you to prioritize your tasks, you could have already gotten one or two of them done.

 Choice overload has additional implications for your productivity:

-- Feeling Overwhelmed: When you have too many things to do, it's common to feel overwhelmed.
+- Negative Feelings: When you have too many things to do, it's common to feel overwhelmed.
 Everything becomes triggering: unread emails in your inbox, notifications, and the numerous projects awaiting you.
 You lack proactivity, and this leaves you spinning your wheels.

 - Poor Focus and Time Management.
 When you're feeling overwhelmed, it's easy to get stuck in what researchers call the “Sunk Cost Fallacy.”
 When you've invested tons of time into a task, abandoning it seems wasteful.
 But this often means that you continue working on a task even though it's no longer the best use of your time.
 This leads to poor focus and time management.

 - Neglecting Your Health.
 When work feels overwhelming, it's tempting to prioritize working longer hours instead of renewing yourself.
 After all, there's so much work that needs to get done... who has time to take breaks or workout?
 But neglecting your health can lead to burnout, stress, and poor well-being.

 How to Overcome Choice Overload